VidhushiniSrinivasan16/ECSM_Charlottesville/README.md

 These annotations are also made available along with tweet and User/Actor Id's.

-The Datasets are available in the dataset folder
+The Dataset is availalable as a text file in "charlottesville_tweet_user_id.txt"

 1. **Unite the Right rally - Charlottesville** - Id's(Tweet Id), Profile Id's(user_id) and Annotations from tweets of "Unite the Right rally", Charlottesville from Feb 2017 to October 2017.
 ```